 Prerequisite: WRC 1013.

-Building on the skills introduced in Freshman Composition I, Freshman Composition II focuses on persuasive communication.
-The course provides intensive writing practice in the use of logical organization and development to help students express ideas clearly and effectively, orally, visually, and in writing.
-Students also address varied audiences for different purposes and use different genres (e.g., essay, editorial, proposal).
-Freshman Composition II continues to develop quantitative literacy skills and to promote ethical decision-making through responsible methods of data gathering and analysis to produce valid arguments based on factual information and effective use of sources, including quantitative data, for support.
-It also offers students opportunities to reflect on their work.
-Students may enroll in a discipline-specific section of the course, such as business, communication (documentaries or internet arguments), engineering, environmental issues, quantitative literacy, science/pseudoscience, or social sciences.
+Building on the skills introduced in Freshman Composition I, Freshman Composition II focuses on persuasive communication and critical thinking.
+The course provides intensive writing practice in developing argumentative claims, addressing logical fallacies, and understanding bias and assumptions to help students write clear and effective arguments.
+Students will further develop the ability to communicate with professional and academic audiences through written, oral, and visual methods by means of individual and team projects.
+Freshman Composition II continues to develop quantitative literacy skills and to promote ethical decision-making through responsible methods of data analysis and research.
+The course develops students’ critical thinking skills through the analysis and evaluation of primary and secondary sources in order to create source-based arguments.
+The course also encourages students to think critically through self-reflection.
+Students may enroll in a discipline-specific section of the course, such as business, communication (documentaries or internet arguments), environmental issues, quantitative literacy, science/pseudoscience, or social sciences.
 This course, or an equivalent, is required to fulfill the Core Curriculum requirement in Communication.
-Generally offered: Fall, Spring, Summer.
-Course Fees: LRC1 $12; LRF1 $12; STSF $6; WRC1 $5.
+Offered: Fall, Spring, Summer.
+Course Fees: DL01 $75; LRC1 $12; LRF1 $12; STSF $6; WRC1 $5.

 WRC 3013.
 Writing Strategies for the Pre-law Student.
 (3-0) 3 Credit Hours.